(This post contains affiliate links. Read my full disclosure.)

 - Managing Risk: Create a list of project risks and mitigation plans.

-- Delegating and Team Building: Get your team together and allocate them the tasks you can’t do (or choose not to do) yourself.
+Team Building: Get your team together and allocate them the tasks you can’t do (or choose not to do) yourself.

 - Estimating Duration and Cost: Produce your estimates, with input from your team of experts.
 Bit chicken and egg here: you may need to engage experts and therefore incur costs before you’ve got total costs planned.